chrisnorwood/ruby-data-structs-and-algos/README.md

 Queue.each(&block)

-# the Enumerable module is included, and as such, Queue can use all the methods available for Enumerable objects.
+# the Enumerable module is included, and as such, Queue can use all methods
+# available for Enumerable objects.
 ```

 ## Priority Queues